everx-labs/sdk-samples/demo/web_p2p_exchange/README.md

 Prerequisites:

-TON OS SE installed and listening on 127.0.0.1:80
+Evernode SE installed and listening on 127.0.0.1:80

-> If you are running TON OS SE on a custom IP or port, please change the TON_SERVER_ADDRESS variable in **`/src/config.js`** accordingly.
+> If you are running Evernode SE on a custom IP or port, please change the TON_SERVER_ADDRESS variable in **`/src/config.js`** accordingly.

 ```
 npm test